smthomas-sci/CryoFilter/README.md

   --neg NEG [NEG ...]   mrcs files belonging to the negative class --weights WEIGHTS     Path to the model weights --out_dir OUT_DIR     Where to save the ROC plot.
   --split SPLIT         The split for training : validation.
-Use 1 for
+Use 1. to
                         evaluate the whole dataset --batch_size BATCH_SIZE
                         Number of images to train at once - between 12 and 128 is fine
   --img_dim IMG_DIM     The size to resize to e.g. 256x256 -> 28x28.
 Larger is
                         more computation
+  --tta TTA             Whether to use Test-Time Augmentation when evaluating
+                        the model
 ```

 Usage is: